TEEB implementation – assessment of ecosystem services for holistic and sustainable land management in the agricultural sector

 - Office of Natural Resources and Environmental Policy and Planning - ONEP - Thailand

 State of implementation/results

-- In Colombia, preliminary findings from the Humboldt Institute show that regenerative agriculture and nature-based solutions are not only good for the environment, but also for livelihoods.
+- A TEEBAgriFood Colombia public forum was organized in November 2021 - event recording: www.youtube.com/… The event presented the case for regenerative agriculture and nature-based solutions not only being good for the environment, but also for livelihoods.